 Personal development, he believes, is the act of taking responsibility for our maturation process.
 When we make a deliberate effort to improve for the better, we enjoy success in life.
 But it takes courage and a willingness to identify the areas that we wish to improve, set goals and make plans, and refine our strategies as our original ideas change with more experience.

-He has authored six books on personal development:
+He has authored several; books on personal development:

 These books are based on his experience interviewing company executives around the world as well as his experience as a psychotherapist after he retired from journalism.
 His books offer answers to why some people make big breakthroughs while others remain stuck.
 He is currently researching the literature on low self-esteem and is planning to write his seventh book on self-esteem.

 When interviewing successful business people as a journalist, and later when interviewing patients as a psychotherapist, Saleem noticed a recurring theme: Those who did well in life usually had found a way to manage stress, while those who were in a state of crisis initiated that crisis because of pre-existing stressful behavior.
 Stress management is not only essential for health and well-being, but it is also responsible for how much money we make and the quality of our relationships.

 Saleem has written numerous articles on stress management.
 He has researched and written about relaxation techniques, instant stress relief in the midst of a crisis, and how to stop worry and anxiety.
 He has covered topics like recognizing stress, stress at work, burnout symptoms, stress in relationships, and stress related to job loss or a serious illness.